 “Come in, Ken.
 Time for lunch!”

 The voice belonged to Toshie Yano, Ken’s mother.
 She had been preparing a large lunch for the last few hours, and the delicious smells wafting from the opened door were all Uncle Yukio needed to turn and begin heading for the house.
 Being invited to eat at the Yano’s always meant a great meal was in order, and it was obvious that the young man couldn’t wait to get started.
-Behind him, Ken had stood up and made his way back to the tall end of the slide.
+Behind him, Ken stood up and made his way back to the tall end of the slide.
 As he called “Okay!” to his mother, he bent his large Godzilla’s legs into a sitting position and gave him one final shove down the slide.
-By the time the monster had come to rest once again in the dirt of the yard, Ken was inside, and the only sound that could be heard was the mechanical chirping of a small, plastic bird that sat unmoving on the branch of a small tree in Ken’s toy shed.
+By the time the monster had once again come to rest in the dirt of the yard, Ken was inside, and the only sound that could be heard was the mechanical chirping of a small, plastic bird that sat unmoving on the branch of a small tree in Ken’s toy shed.

 Professor Toru Yano stood above the fish tank that separated his lab from the rest of the house.
 Below him, tropical fish of numerous shapes and colors swam amidst bubbles that rose from the tank’s bottom.
-Yano reached a hand over the opened lid and sprinkled a small pinch of flakes into the crystal clear water, watching as the fish slowly began to make their way to the surface to feed.
+Yano reached a hand over the opened lid and sprinkled a small pinch of flakes into the crystal-clear water, watching as the fish slowly began to make their way to the surface to feed.
 The tropical species that lived in his lab would likely never know how fortunate they were.
 Here, they could always eat.
 They could breath.
-They could be –
+They could be…

 Toshie was calling again.
 The professor knew that his time was up.
 The fish had received their lunch, and now it was his turn.
 His wife had worked hard to prepare a no-doubt delicious meal for the family, and if he knew his brother-in-law, he was likely already at the table and ready to eat.
 Yano stepped down the ladder and away from the tank, preparing to head into the next room to greet his wife.
-However, upon entering the room, he was slightly surprised to see that she was no longer there, despite the fact that he had just heard her call to him from that very spot.
+However, upon entering the room, he was slightly surprised to see that she was no longer there, despite having just heard her call to him from that very spot.
 Yano began moving towards the house’s front door; perhaps she had run outside to fetch Ken.

 As Yano prepared to round the upcoming corner to face the door, he suddenly heard a faint and gruff voice that seemed to be coming from his back yard.
 Peeking past the corner, he saw Toshie standing in the doorway.
 She extended her arm upwards in a slight wave, no doubt greeting whomever was standing in the yard.
-“Good afternoon, Gohei-San,” she said pleasantly.
+“Good afternoon, Gohei-san,” she said pleasantly.
 “I suppose you’ve brought another interesting fish for my husband?”

 Gohei again.
 Yano immediately regretted the harshness of the thought.
 He had nothing against Gohei, of course.
-The old fisherman was a dear friend, and, in a strange way, an invaluable collaborator on the professor’s work.
-Gohei knew the sea, having worked in it, on it, and around it most of his life.
+The old fisherman was a dear friend and, in a strange way, an invaluable collaborator on the professor’s work.
+Gohei knew the sea, having worked in it, on it, and around it for most of his life.
 He was always the first to spot something unusual, and when he did, he brought it to Professor Yano.
 The old man had delivered some truly bizarre things to the house over the last few years, and it was no exaggeration to say that his number of visits had increased tenfold in recent months.